Zaghari-Ratcliffe's husband finds hope in controversy

 "This was quite a low level complaint at first.
 I didn't think the government was prioritizing her enough at a time where UK-Iran relations were being upgraded.

-"There was a battle for her to be a diplomatic incident and we're now on the Foreign Secretary's radar.
+"There was a battle for her to be a diplomatic incident and we're now on the foreign secretary's radar.
 Now the Iranians have used his comments to frame her it means the government has to respond."

 Amid the constant media attention, Ratcliffe has still managed to keep himself and his emotions in check, while wrestling with not being able to protect his wife or daughter.